WebAssembly/tool-conventions/DynamicLinking.md

 # Shared Libraries

-A WebAssembly shared library is a WebAssembly binary with a special user section that indicates this is a shared library and contains additional information needed by the loader.
+A WebAssembly shared library is a WebAssembly binary with a special custom section that indicates this is a shared library and contains additional information needed by the loader.

 ## The "dylink" Section